amishne/mipui/README.md

 It's also possible to share a read-only view of the map, so that maps you create can easily be shared with any number of total strangers - aka the Internet.

+### Friendly

+*Mipui* contains a lot of small features beyondf just tools that help with worry-free editing, including undo/redo support, the ability to resize the grid without deleting existing content, and zoom and pan tools.

 ### Cloud storage

 Every *Mipui* map is automatically saved to the cloud every few seconds, and will remain there forever.